nathan-hello/use-join-hook/README.md

 Across different projects, you can know that all of the joins are in a certain order, if not in the exact same place in the touchpanel symbol.

+Better yet, you could make your own hook or component that takes in `ReturnType<typeof CameraControlJoins>` for maximum portability!

 ### Printing For Use In SIMPL